mk-fg/games/factorio/Moon_Logic/FAQ.md

 It's just too complicated to implement and maintain for me, especially given restrictions of a factorio GUI system.

 And on top of that, text editing lag resulting from it feels completely unbearable to me (try linked earlier lua combinator mods).
-I'd suggest even disabling existing "undo" feature ("Enable Code Editing History" mod option) to make editing text within that GUI more pleasant.
+I'd suggest even disabling existing "undo" feature ("Enable Code Editing History" mod option) to make editing text within that GUI more tolerable.

 Just tab-out to a Notepad++, Vim, Emacs or any out-of-game text editor for >10 lines of code and edit it there.